alfonsof/azure-java-examples/azureblobstoragedelete/README.md

 This folder contains a Java application example that delete a Blob storage container on Microsoft Azure.

-Delete a Blob storage container for Azure.
+Delete a Blob Storage container in an Azure storage account.